Salem schools grieve loss of beloved teacher

 SALEM, Ohio (WKBN) – The Salem community is mourning the loss of a beloved teacher.

-Superintendent Sean Kirkland announced Monday that English teacher Mrs. Jody McCracken passed away.
+Superintendent Sean Kirkland announced Monday that English teacher Jody McCracken passed away.
+Kirkland said she suffered a heart attack a couple of weeks ago and had been hospitalized.

 Kirkland wrote: